pallavi2209/perceptron_classifier/README.md

 Iteration 19 with Accuracy:0.950869
 Model with Accuracy:0.956951 is stored as pos.model

-Maximum accuracy: 0.956951
+Maximum accuracy achieved with data set: 0.956951

 ANSWER 2:
-Fscore for LOC: 0.5645
-Fscore for ORG: 0.4967
-FScore for PER: 0.5678
-FScore for MISC: 0.5234
+Location entity:
+Precison of LOC:0.6035
+Recall of LOC:0.6229
+F-Score of LOC:0.6130

+Organization entity:
+Precision of ORG:0.7817
+Recall of ORG: 0.57823
+F-Score of ORG: 0.66475

+Person entity:
+Precision of PER:0.82961
+Recall of PER: 0.68903
+F-Score of PER: 0.75281

+Miscellaneous entity:
+Precision of MISC:0.39772
+Recall of MISC: 0.34606
+F-score of MISC: 0.37010

-Overall FScore: 0.5564
+Overall metrics:
+Precision Overall:0.70026
+Recall Overall: 0.59572
+F-Score overall: 0.64377

 ANSWER3:
-In case of POS tagging, Naive Bayes Classifier gives an accuracy : 0.9373 as compared to the accuracy of 0.95695 in case of perceptron.
+In case of POS tagging, Naive Bayes Classifier gives an accuracy : 0.9373 as compared to the accuracy of 0.95695 by perceptron.
 (DECREASED)
 Reason:
-I believe the the decrease in accuracy is because Naive Bayes considers the features as bag of words.
-It assumes the words are independent and hence it does not considers the context of a word in regard to surrounding words.
-Perceptron handles this case very well, since it taken in the features corresponding to surrounding words also.
-This enable perceptron to increase the accuracy in case of POS tagging and NER tagging.
+I think the decrease in accuracy is because Naive Bayes considers the features as bag of words.
+It assumes the words are independent and hence it does not consider the context of a word in regard to surrounding words.
+This strong assumption of independence makes Naive Bayes to lose the ability to integrate the interactions between features, hence giving less accuracy in data sets where feature interactions play a role for classification, example POS tagging.
+Perceptron handles this case very well, since it considers the surrounding features also and hence can include features interactions.
+This enabled perceptron to have better accuracy in case of POS tagging and NER tagging.